goafabric/spring-boot-example-service/README.md

 - See doc folder for more Details

 # Kubernetes and Docker
-- See Readme inside deploy Folder
+- See Readme inside src/deploy sub folder

 # Release notes
 - See release-notes file in doc folder for more infos